Charlie Chaplin Trivia Questions

 Hard

-Charlie Chaplin composed all the music for his own films, including the famous 'Smile'.
+Charlie Chaplin composed the music for his 1936 film Modern Times, which includes the famous melody 'Smile'.

 Click to reveal answer ›